 Two plastic cases house the ten coins.
 Cent through dollar proof coins are held with a blue-violet colored insert representing the US flag with stars.
-"United States Mint Proof Set" is printed in white and the Treasury seal under.
+"United States Mint Proof Set" is printed in white and the US Mint Seal under.
 A solid color blue-purple defines the insert on the reverse.
 Five State Quarters are presented in the second plastic case.
 Reverse designs are displayed within an insert matching the cent through dollar insert.
 Insert displaying the obverse of the coins is a solid blue-purple color.

 Outer box features the upper profile of the Statue of Liberty in blue tones, a blue stripe on the top and bottom edges containing a total of 50 stars in white.
 Fifty State Quarter's logo and "United States Mint Proof Set 2001" complete the design.

 Issued as a separate offering by the mint, the State Quarters are displayed in one plastic case.
 An insert with a US flag depicted in shades of blue with white starts separates the five quarters.
 This case, both front and back, is the same as in the 10-coin set.